Vegetation management on private land

 • the significance of the tree to the surrounding area

-Council approval is required to remove dangerous vegetation unless it is necessary to remove or reduce an imminent risk of serious personal injury or damage to infrastructure posed by the vegetation as determined by a suitably qualified person such as an Arborist.
-In this instance, the Council must provide reporting and photographs to justify the removal without development approval.
+Council approval is required to remove dangerous vegetation unless it is necessary to remove or reduce an imminent risk of serious personal injury or damage to infrastructure posed by the vegetation as determined by a suitably qualified person such as a Certified 5 Arborist.
+In this instance, your certified 5 Arborist must provide reporting and photographs to justify the tree removal without obtaining a development approval.
 A suitably qualified Arborist must undertake the removal.
 Removing a tree in anticipation of a limb falling does not constitute an emergency.

 Vegetation disputes